jsjung00/Deep-Exploration/data/authors/default.md

 **About Me**

-I am a research scientist at the Biohub.
+I am a research scientist at Biohub.
 Broadly I am interested in generative models and am currently working on their applications to biology.

 Previously I was a research scientist at Springtail.ai, where I worked on sample efficient reasoning algorithms.
 Before that, I graduated from the University of Chicago with degrees in Computational Applied Math, Statistics, and Economics.
 During that time I also worked on reinforcement learning at the Toyota Technical Institute of Chicago.